Step 9 – Advancing

 You may be able to even start teaching your child how to count.
 Incorporate numbers into your activities, and make a game out of those as well.
 You can see the numbers in ASL in action on my ASL Numbers page.

 By this time, your child may have mastered all the signs I have already showed you, is getting bored with the signs they know, or you want to teach more advanced signs to your toddler.
-Here are some more advanced signs that will introduce new concepts and really broaden your child’s world:
+Choose some more advanced signs from the link below that will introduce new concepts and really broaden your child’s world:

 In the next step, I will show you how signing can be used with your older child and into preschool.
 You’re really moving along!